trippo/ResponsiveFilemanager/readme.txt

 subfolder2

-CUSTOMIZE CONFIGURATION IN EACH FOLDER
+CUSTOMISE CONFIGURATION FOR EACH FOLDER

-In FileManager Version 7 you can customize the config.php for each folder.
-Simply create a .config file inside your desired folder, and add the php variables which you wish to change. (don't change $current_path,$upload_dir,$base_url,$root variables).
-You can also include a html text file by simply inserting .config file: $folder_message="html message" inside the folder.
+In FileManager Version 7 you can customise the config.php for each folder.
+Simply create a .config file inside your desired folder, and add the php variables that you wish to change.
+(Don't change $current_path,$upload_dir,$base_url,$root variables).
+You can also include an HTML text file by simply inserting .config file: $folder_message="html message" inside the folder.
 You can use this to specify the restriction or image resize.

-Remember than the configuration of one folder is also reflected in all subdirectories.
+Remember that the configuration of one folder is reflected in all its subdirectories.

+MULTI-USER USE
+If you want use filemanager in a multiuser cms you can simply create a folder for each users and set the session variable ($_SESSION['subfolder']) with the name of the user folder

 *********************************************************